Beginning September 1, 2021 same-day reservations can be made if sites are available.

 Please call 760-367-3001for information or if you will be arriving the day after your reservation begins.

-$30 per vehicle entrance fee is in addition to camping fee.
+There is no entrance fee at Black Rock, but a separate $30 entrance fee is required in the main part of the park.
 Passes can be purchased ahead of time here

-The park allows six people and two vehicles per site, however, some sites are small and may not accommodate the maximum number of people and vehicles.
+The park allows six people, two vehicles and three tents per site, however, some sites are small and may not accommodate the maximum number of people and vehicles.
 See Site Details for specifics.There is no overflow parking.
 Trailers count as a vehicle.

 There are no electric, water or sewer hook-ups available at individual campsites; a dump station is located nearby.
 Flush toilets and potable water are available in the campground.

 Generator use is permitted only from 7–9 am, noon–2 pm, and 5–7 pm.